pratham-0709/awscft-templates/README.md

 ## Acknowledgements

-I would like to extend our special thanks **STACKSIMPLIFY** resources for their invaluable references and contributions that made this repository possible.
+I would like to extend our special thanks to **STACKSIMPLIFY** for their invaluable references , resources which help me understand the concept not just theoretically but more practically which made this repository possible.